NLog/NLog/README.md

 Please provide the following information:
 - The current NLog version
 - The error message and stacktrace
+- The current result
+- What result is expected
 - Any current work arounds
 - The current config (file content or API calls)
 - Pull requests and unit tests are welcome!